alwalsh3/CPL_OASIS_demo/README.md

 # Understanding coupling with OASIS

-Now that you have run the two coupling demonstrators, explore what is different in the coupling setup.
+Now that you have run the two coupling demonstrators, explore what is different in the coupling setups when two or three models are involved.
+Explore the differences in the following files to understand what is needed when multiple models are coupled to NEMO.

 * Explore the difference in TOYATM/EXP/namcouple and TOYWAV/EXP/namcouple (Section 3 of the [OASIS-MCT](https://oasis.cerfacs.fr/wp-content/uploads/sites/114/2021/12/GLOBC_TR_oasis3mct_UserGuide_4.0_final_122021.pdf) documentation explains in detail the OASIS configuration file namcouple)
 * Explore the difference in MYCPL_OASIS/EXP00/namelist_cfg and MYCPL_OASIS_ATMWAV/EXP00/namelist_cfg